Big-ticket items to score now before Prime Day 2023

-With discounts on everything from cleaning supplies to electric toothbrushes, Prime Day is the perfect time to stock up on home essentials and other necessities.
+With discounts on everything from cleaning supplies to electric toothbrushes, Prime Day, which is taking place on July 11 and 12, is the perfect time to stock up on home essentials and other necessities.
 However, you can also score major savings on pricier items you may have had your eye on but have been reluctant to pull the trigger on.

-Whether you’re in the market for electronics like a TV or laptop or something fun like an inflatable hot tub, check out these big-ticket items worth the splurge this Prime Day, including some we tested in the BestReviews Testing Lab.
+Fortunately, you don’t have to wait for the big sales event to find discounts.
+Whether you’re in the market for electronics like a TV or laptop or something fun like an inflatable hot tub, check out these early Prime Day deals on big-ticket items that are worth the splurge — including products we tested in the BestReviews Testing Lab.
 Plus, take a look at some other early deals available now.

 Shop this article: Margaritaville Key West Frozen Concoction Maker, Shark AV1010AE IQ Robot Vacuum and Amazon Fire TV 75-Inch Omni QLED Series 4K UHD Smart TV